PinkDiamond1/docs-24/docs/reference/starlark-types.md

     protocol = "TCP"
 )
 ```
-The above constructor returns a `PortSpec` object that contains port information in the form of [future reference][future-references-reference] and can be used with
+The above constructor returns a `PortSpec` object that contains port information in the form of a [future reference][future-references-reference] and can be used with
 [add_service][starlark-instructions-add-service] to create services.

 <!--------------- ONLY LINKS BELOW THIS POINT ---------------------->